laura-santiago/roll-a-ball/README.md

-# ROLL-A-BALL - MY FIRST VIDEOGAME MADE IN UNITY
+# ROLL-A-BALL - MY FIRST VIDEO-GAME MADE IN UNITY

-Roll a ball is an entertainer videogame with the main goal is to collect yellow cubes as much possible and trying to avoid the red ones.
+Roll a ball is an entertaining videogame wich main goal is to collect yellow cubes as much as possible, trying to avoid the red ones.
-In case you hit a red cube, one point will be a decreased in your score.
+In case you hit a red cube, one point will be decreased in the score.
 As soon as one of the type of cubes went gone, the videogame will be over.
-Wining, in case the yellow or losing in case the red one.
+Wining, the colour with higher score.

 Engine: Unity